Shazisaremi/General-Error/pymongo/DuplicateKeyError/README.md

 ### MongoDB Command insert failed: E11000 duplicate key error collection
-Today in this article we shall see how to resolve the error E11000 duplicate key error collection in the MongoDB command execution.
+In this article we shall see how to resolve the error E11000 duplicate key error collection in the MongoDB command execution.

 - E11000 duplicate key error could occur due to many factors depending on the type of operation you are performing.
 - This error however indicates that the issue has occurred because the key with which you performed the Mongo operation key already exists with the value specified.